hasanirtiza/indoor_semantics/README.md

 Inherently modular problem, keep it modular.
 Isolate pipeline, easier to optimize params (given time), debug etc

 ### Data
-* One to one association required.
+* One-to-one association required.
 * One can also sample at large intervals.
-* Slight motion blue etc for certain frames.
+* Slight motion blur etc. for certain frames.
 * Depth has some issues near borders.
 Not super accurate, also the units.

 ### PnP
 * Classic problem, chaining causes drift.
 * Even a constant velocity model can give fairly reasonable results due to the nature of this set.
 * Temporal filtering or some sort of BA (local or global).
-* What about something like vggt ?
+* What about something like VGGT ?

 ### Splatting
 * Drift causes splatting quality to drop a bit.
-* Noise depth.
+* Noisy depth.
 * Forced isotropy bubbly structure.
-* Keeping it light weight, might want to skip frames and can cause problems.
+* Keeping it lightweight, might want to skip frames and can cause problems.

 ### Floorplan
-* Cascaded problem, erros flow through.
+* Cascaded problem, errors flow through.
 * Tedious params tuning.